-During this current national lockdown, the majority of university students are taking their classes online.
+During the current national lockdown, the majority of university students are taking their classes online.
 For many, this arrangement is not worth the current cost of tuition fees.

 A January petition for the government to reduce tuition fees from £9,250 to £3,000 has received nearly 570,000 signatures.
 Because the petition had surpassed 10,000 signatures, the government responded on 26 January, saying: “Tuition fee levels must represent value for money and ensure that universities are properly funded.
 Government is not considering a reduction in maximum fee levels to £3,000.”
 Parliament will consider the petition for debate as it has surpassed 100,000 signatures.

 In response to a previous petition for a partial refund of tuition fees, the government said: “Any refund would be a matter for universities, so we are not considering a write-off of tuition fee loans.”

 Minister of State for Universities Michelle Donelan has recently repeated this position, saying: “Universities are responsible for their own fees but the Government has been VERY clear if universities want to continue charging the full fees, they are expected to maintain the quality, quantity and accessibility of tuition.”